protohaven/printed_materials/class-handouts/class-laser_101-basic_operation.typ

   - Use LightBurn software to load and control a job
   - Handle emergency situations
   - Choose appropriate materials for your projects

+== Safety

+  // Important safety notes for this particular class

+  Large format laser cutters use a very power laser to precisely cut and etch material on the laser bed.
+The lasers generate enough heat to create a fire risk with some materials, and some materials by release fumes when cut or etched.

+  Never leave a job running unattended: always be ready to stop the laser if something goes wrong.

+  If you feel unsure of something, feel free to ask!

 == Terminology